guitarvydas/guitarvydas.github.io/_posts/2021-09-15-Small Example of Interpreting and Compiling.md

 The transpiler converts ABC statements into JS statements.
 It should be obvious how to change this code to return a string of Python, WASM, etc. code.[^3]

 In this case, each action creates a string of code (JS code in this case).
-I used JS _template strings` as a convenience.
+I used JS _template strings_ as a convenience.

 Each _return_ statement returns a string.

-The TopLevel function receives an array of strings (thanks to the Ohm-JS `+` operator).
+The TopLevel function receives an array of strings (due to the `+` suffix operator in the grammar).
 The strings in this array are glued together into one large string (using the .join() JS method) and returned.

 [^3]: See below for examples of emitting WASM, Python, JS and Lisp for a more interesting example language (the _arithmetic_ language in the Ohm-JS example set).